 Well, it looks like that is all likely to change with the upcoming release of Skylum’s Luminar 4.
 There are many new features with this version, notably the AI Sky Replacement, AI Skin Enhancer, and Portrait Enhancer.
 We have been testing the software over the last week and it is nothing short of amazing.
 Many shots that have been unusable in the past have now been given life with only one click.

 At this stage, we are unable to show you any images of the software’s interface until the release of the final product.
 However, we can show you the before-and-after results we have been able to obtain using the software.

 Below is a short video to whet your appetite.

-The version of the software that we have been supplied comes with 26 different skies presets, however, there is also the option to use your own skies.
-The only caveat is that your skies will need a horizon.
+The version of the software that we have been supplied comes with 26 different sky presets, however, there is also the option to use your own skies.
+The only caveat is that your skies should contain a horizon.